jraska/Dagger-Codelab/README.md

 # How to use this Codelab
 - Codelab is split into few smaller sections - each of them can be run independently.
 - Each section has a branch with a format `{section number}-{area of focus}` e.g. `01-basics`.
 The branch with higher number is always the solution of the previous section. `master` branch is the final solution of present tasks.
-- You can run the codelab yourslef, by following the instructions within each sections.
+- You can run the codelab yourself, by following the instructions within each sections.
 - In case of any question, please feel free to [create an issue](https://github.com/jraska/Dagger-Codelab/issues/new) in this repo.

 ## Now let' start by moving to section you want